The Secrets of Targeting B2B Customers Online

 B2B Customers Take Their Time to Commit

 While the average check in B2B is vastly larger than an average B2C purchase, a bigger price tag often means people are slow to commit to your product.
 They do a lot of research, often very diligently comparing dozens of offers on the market.
+According to stats, B2B buyers do 12 Google searches before engaging with a particular company.

 Long sales cycle means your competition will have a lot of opportunities to influence their choice: from great sales copy to forum engagement to face-to-face discussions.